Back to Ni-MH Rechargeable Batteries / You Are Here

 How many times can a NiMH battery be recharged?

-Many NiMH batteries can stay useful for hundreds of recharge cycles, but the real number depends on charge control, heat, storage, discharge depth, and cell quality.
-In practice, batteries usually do not fail all at once.
-Instead, each cycle may deliver a little less runtime until the battery is no longer useful enough for the device.
+Many NiMH batteries can last about 500–1000 recharge cycles, but real NiMH battery cycle life depends on charge control, heat, storage, discharge depth, and cell quality.
+In practice, batteries usually fade gradually, giving less runtime per cycle before they become unsuitable for the device.

 Why does a NiMH battery seem to lose charge so quickly?

-A NiMH battery may seem to lose charge quickly because of self-discharge during storage, heat exposure, poor charger behavior, or age-related capacity loss.
-In multi-cell packs, one weak cell can also reduce the usable performance of the whole pack.
-Often the battery still works, but it no longer provides the runtime users remember from when it was newer.
+A NiMH battery may lose charge quickly because of self-discharge, storage loss, heat exposure, poor charger behavior, or age-related capacity loss.
+In multi-cell NiMH battery packs, one weak cell can reduce the usable performance of the whole pack.

 Does a NiMH battery wear out even if it is not used often?

 Yes.
 A NiMH battery can age even when usage is light.
 Time, storage conditions, self-discharge, and heat all affect long-term performance.
-That means a battery kept for years may still charge, but hold less usable energy and perform less reliably than it did when new, especially in backup or occasional-use equipment.
+A battery kept for years may still charge, but it may hold less usable energy and perform less reliably in backup or occasional-use equipment.

 How can you tell when a NiMH battery should be replaced?

-Common signs include much shorter runtime, unstable performance under load, early shutdown after charging, poor charge retention in storage, and unusually high heat during charging or use.
-In battery packs, inconsistent performance from one cycle to the next can also be a warning sign that the battery is near the end of its practical life.
+Common replacement signs include much shorter runtime, unstable performance under load, early shutdown after charging, poor charge retention in storage, and unusually high heat during charging or use.
+In battery packs, inconsistent performance from one cycle to the next can also show that the pack is near end of life.

 Does heat shorten NiMH battery life?

 Yes.
-Heat is one of the biggest factors that shortens NiMH battery life.
-It can reduce runtime, speed up aging, worsen storage loss, and make charging stress more damaging over time.
-Batteries used or stored in hotter environments often lose practical life faster than the same batteries kept in more controlled conditions.
+Heat exposure is one of the biggest factors that shortens NiMH battery life.
+It can reduce runtime, speed up aging, worsen storage loss, and make charging stress more damaging.
+Batteries used or stored in hotter environments often lose practical lifespan faster.

 Do all NiMH batteries hold charge equally well in storage?

-No. Traditional NiMH batteries usually lose charge faster in storage than low self-discharge NiMH types.
-Storage temperature and how long the battery sits also matter.
-This difference becomes especially important in emergency gear, backup equipment, and devices that are not used every day but still need dependable readiness.
+No. Traditional NiMH batteries usually lose charge faster in storage than low self-discharge NiMH batteries.
+Storage temperature and storage time also matter.
+This difference is especially important in emergency gear, backup equipment, and devices that need dependable readiness after sitting unused.

 Why does an old NiMH battery still charge but not last long?

 Charging only shows that the battery can still accept energy.
 It does not prove that the battery can still store and deliver that energy well under real load.
-Older NiMH batteries often have reduced effective capacity, weaker voltage stability, and poorer storage retention, so they may still charge normally while giving much less useful runtime.
+Older NiMH batteries often have reduced effective capacity, weaker voltage stability, higher internal resistance, and poorer storage retention.

 Is replacement better than continuing to recharge an aging NiMH battery?

-If runtime has dropped sharply or performance has become inconsistent, replacement often makes more sense than repeated recharging.
-This is especially true for older battery packs used in backup, maintenance, or recurring service situations where dependable performance matters more than pushing one more weak cycle out of an aging battery.
+If runtime has dropped sharply or performance has become inconsistent, battery replacement often makes more sense than repeated recharging.
+This is especially true for older NiMH battery packs used in backup, maintenance, or recurring service situations where dependable performance matters more than one more weak cycle.